Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

 \subsection{Experimental Procedure}

-After providing consent, participants were introduced to the study goal and teleoperation interface.
+After consent, participants were introduced to the study goal and teleoperation interface.
 For each condition, they first completed a pick-and-place practice task, then performed three trials of each task in a fixed order: vase wiping, peg-in-hole, and cabinet opening.
 Each trial had a strict 60 s time limit.
-Upon finishing all nine trials (3 tasks $\times$ 3 trials) for a specific condition, participants completed subjective questionnaires about their experience in the condition.
-This procedure, including performing the practice and experimental tasks and filling out the questionnaire, was repeated for other conditions.
-After finishing all conditions, participants completed a demographic questionnaire and a semi-structured interview.
+After all nine trials for a condition (3 tasks $\times$ 3 trials), participants completed subjective questionnaires for that condition.
+They repeated this procedure for all conditions.
+At the end, participants completed a demographic questionnaire and a semi-structured interview.
 Participants received 25 USD for approximately 60 minutes.